Requires Intent to Commit Another Specific Felony

 Even though a felonious assault fails to gain compliance of a robbery victim, the felonious assault may have been completed even though the robbery attempt failed.
 A person might be charged with attempted robbery or felonious assault.

-The attempted crime statute states that if one attempts a crime and for whatever reason, the attempt fails, the punishment for the attempt will be 1/2 the longest term if the attempted crime, if completed has a sentence of 4 or more years, or up to one year if the completed crime is sentenced at less than 4 years.
+The attempted crime statute states that if one attempts a crime and for whatever reason, the attempt fails, the punishment for the attempt will be:

 Planning or Threatening a Violent Act

-Attempting, conspiring or endeavoring to perform a violent act in Oklahoma is a felony punishable by up to 10 years in prison.
-Merely threatening the same act is a misdemeanor punishable by up to 6 months in county jail.
+Attempting, conspiring, or endeavoring to perform a violent act in Oklahoma is a felony punishable by up to 10 years in prison.
+Merely threatening the same act is a misdemeanor punishable by up to six months in county jail.

 Threatening a violent act is considered a crime against public peace.
-A person may publicly or privately threaten a violent act without the intended victim every knowing about the threat.
-Threatening a violent act differs from assault because in assault the victim is directly threatened.
+A person may publicly or privately threaten a violent act without the intended victim ever knowing about the threat.
+Threatening a violent act differs from assault, because in assault the victim is directly threatened.

-Planning a violent act, whether done alone or as part of a conspiracy, is a felony punishable by up to 10 years.
-Planning is different than attempting a violent act in so far as a plan may be constructed without performance of any act toward commission of the crime.
+Planning a violent act, whether done alone or as part of a conspiracy, is a felony punishable by up to 10 years in prison.
+Planning is different than attempting a violent act in so far as a plan may be constructed without the performance of any act toward the commission of the crime.

 Extortion Induced by Threats

-Extortion is defined as the obtaining of another’s property through the wrongful use of force or fear of force, or under a cloak of an official right.
+Extortion is defined as the obtaining of another’s property through the wrongful use of force, fear of force, or under a cloak of an official right.
 Okla.
-Stat. tit.21 § 1481.
-Extortion is a felony punishable by a prison term up to 5 years.
-Attempted extortion is punishable by a jail term of up to 2 years.
-Okla.
-Stat. tit.21 § 1483.
+Stat. tit.21 § 1481

 Simple Assault and Battery